 While we like to think that we know what evil is, true evil is much more intelligent and will often seem like it is not there.
-People are essentially good – whatever they turn out to be, there will always be some good in them.
+People are essentially good – whatever they are, there will always be some good in them.

-And no matter how much we wish to see the good in everyone, there are those who will be ready to use whatever good is left in them for a sinister purpose.
+No matter how much we wish to see the good in everyone, some will be ready to use whatever good is left in them for a sinister purpose.
 These people are genuinely evil, and this is something they enjoy.

 12 Signs Of An Evil Person: